Syno: Structured Synthesis for Neural Operators: Canonicalization

 In addition, it is better to not just canonicalize semantically equivalent subgraphs, but also eliminate candidates with only slightly different semantics, so that a wider range of semantics can be explored with fewer samples.
 In \cref{fig:canon}(c), on the left side, with \texttt{[i, j]: [A*B, K]} as the output coordinates, the inputs are \texttt{[(i+j-K/2)/B, (i+j-K/2)\%B]: [A, B]}.
-If \texttt{B} is much larger than \texttt{K} as in most convolutions, then \texttt{j-K/2} is much less than \texttt{B}.
-So we can simplify the expressions to \texttt{[i/B+j-K/2, i\%B+j-K/2]} as the right side, which is equal to the left-hand side at almost every point.
-These approximately equivalent rules can also be implemented with TRS-based rules as above.
+If \texttt{B} is much larger than \texttt{K} as in most convolutions\footnote{While we are using symbolic shapes during synthesis (\cref{sec:primitives:details}), we also extract all possible concrete values for each symbolic shape from the input backbone NN model.
+Symbolic $\texttt{B} \gg \texttt{K}$ is true if for every valuation of \texttt{B} and \texttt{K} we have $\texttt{B} \gg \texttt{K}$.}, then \texttt{j-K/2} is much less than \texttt{B}.
+So we can simplify the expressions to \texttt{[i/B+j-K/2, i\%B+j-K/2]} as the right side, which is equal to the left side at almost every point.
+Other similar rules are devised based on the principle of removing parentheses, and these approximately equivalent rules can also be implemented as TRS-based rules as above.
 They effectively enable us to only synthesize operators that are significantly distinct.